Skip to content

 If you change the location of the WSO2 Identity Server folder, you need to re-run the above command to reconfigure the runtime libraries.

-1. Shut down the WSO2 Identity Server instance if it's running.
+1. Shut down the WSO2 Identity Server instance if running.

-2. Add the following configurations to the <IS_HOME>/repository/conf/deployment.toml file.
+2. Add the following configuration to the <IS_HOME>/repository/conf/deployment.toml file.

 [transport.https.openssl]